"A portrait is a picture in which there is just a tiny little something not quite right about the mouth." -- John Singer Sargent

 The Corbels were started on Indian heads —we were fortunate enough to secure a life mask of Kicking Bear from the National Museum, which gave us a good type of head as a basis for the conventionalized modelling.

 This was not Kicking Bear's only foray into the popular representation of Native Americans.
-He performed in Buffalo Bill's Wild West Show, after all.
-And his likeness was used to represent Black Partridge in the 1892 Fort Dearborn Massacre Monument.
+He performed in Buffalo Bill's Wild West Show, after all, —in return for the commutation of his sentence and release from Fort Sheridan.
+And his likeness was used to represent Black Partridge in the 1892 Fort Dearborn Massacre Monument, sculpted by Carl Rohl-Smith.

 Fort Dearborn Massacre Monument,